 March 1, 2023 at 12:00 noon

 Those students who have been endorsed will submit their final application packet online by this date.
 The Scholarships Program will attach your academic grade reports and final letters of recommendation.

-Winners and honorable mentions are posted on the Udall site on May 1.
+Winners and honorable mentions are posted on the Udall site in early May.